shubham1310/MovieLike/README.md

 To then get the movie reviews:

 we have to the run the ./crawler.ipynb file.
-This essentially gets all the reviews and some additional movie details as well like movie plot on main page, poster image etc.
+This essentially gets all the reviews (cleans the data by stemming etc) and some additional movie details as well like movie plot on main page, poster image etc.

 Or we can run this file directly